Abdu1mannan/UrbanKartAnalytitcs-PowerBi-Dashboard/README.md

 Tools Used
-- SQL (For Data cleaning, transformation, schema design)
+- PostGreSQL (For Data cleaning, transformation,EDA,Joining Clean tables to the Fact table)
 - Power BI Desktop(For Data Modeling,Creating DAX Measures to show insights and deeper analysis, Visualize Data)